 - a.
-Physical abuse is deliberately causing physical harm to a child. - b.
-Possible indicators: - i.
-Any injuries not consistent with the explanation given for them.

-ii.
-Injuries which occur to the body in places which are not normally exposed to falls or rough games.
+Physical abuse is deliberately causing physical harm to a child.
+This might involve punching, kicking, biting, burning, scalding, shaking, throwing or beating with objects such as belts, whips, or sticks.
+It also includes poisoning, giving a child alcohol or illegal drugs, drowning or suffocation.
+Physical harm may also be caused when a parent or carer fabricates the symptoms of illness in a child.
+In pregnancy an unborn child can be harmed by domestic violence. - b.
+Possible signs of physical abuse are: - i.
+Any injuries not consistent with the explanation given for them. - ii.
+Injuries which occur to the body in places which are not normally exposed to falls or rough games. - iii.

-- iii.
 Injuries which have not received medical attention. - iv.
-Reluctance to change for, or participate in, games or swimming.

-v.
-Bruises, bites, burns and fractures, for example, which do not have an accidental explanation.

-vi.
-The child gives inconsistent accounts for the cause of injuries.
+Reluctance to change for, or participate in, games or swimming. - v.
+Bruises, bites, burns and fractures, for example, which do not have an accidental explanation. - vi.
+The child gives inconsistent accounts for the cause of injuries. - vii.

-vii.
 Frozen watchfulness.